 A collective and cooperative decision

-In an email to faculty, Roderick Nairn, PhD, provost and executive vice chancellor for Academic and Student Affairs, sent an email to faculty that stressed the consideration that goes into campus closures.
+Last year Roderick Nairn, PhD, provost and executive vice chancellor for Academic and Student Affairs, sent an email to faculty that stressed the consideration that goes into campus closures.
 Decisions are always made collectively and cooperatively by the members of the Auraria Executive Council (AEC) or their designees, which includes leadership from each of the three educational institutions on campus (CU Denver, Metropolitan State University and Community College of Denver), as well as AHEC (Auroria Higher Education Center).

 AEC members receive information directly from the National Weather Service (NWS) in Boulder and also consult with AHEC Facilities Services.
 Before and during a storm, AHEC officials participate in public-safety conference calls with the NWS and consult with campus safety officials.
 The officials then evaluate the information with Facilities Services to gauge the team’s ability to keep the campus accessible and safe.